$31.25 – $36.06 per hour range

 The successful candidate for the CAA Development Coordinator position is a flexible self-starter who can thrive in both collaborative and independent work settings; has the ability to prioritize and execute efficiently on multiple projects; and can communicate effectively.
 In addition, they have sound judgment and discretion.

-A non-exempt position, the CAA Development Coordinator is an entry level hybrid position and requires working at CAA’s San Francisco office at least part-time.
+A non-exempt position, the CAA Development Coordinator is an entry level position and requires working at CAA’s San Francisco office at least part-time.
 Must live in the San Francisco Bay Area or be willing to relocate.

 Key Responsibilities